-- To qualify for the Bachelor of Visual Arts Te Tohu Paetahi mõ Toi Ataata, a student must achieve 360 points by successfully completing the following: - (a) core courses: 120 points with 60 points at level 5, and 60 points at level 7, and - (b) a major: 120 points that satisfies the requirements of one of the majors identified in these regulations, with 30 points at level 5, 60 points at level 6 and 30 points at level 7, and - (c) a further 120 points from any one of the following: - A second major that satisfies the requirements of one of the majors identified in these regulations; or - ii) one minor of at least 60 points from one of the minors identified in these regulations, with at least 15 points at level 7, and 60 points from courses listed in other bachelor's degree offered by the University. - iii) two minors of at least 60 points from one of the minors identified in these regulations, with at least 15 points at level 7, and a minor from the additional minors regulations. - 2 A course completed as part of the core or major requirements shall not be credited towards meeting the requirements of a student's minor - 3 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in courses at subsequent levels.
+- 1 To qualify for the Bachelor of Visual Arts Te Tohu Paetahi mõ Toi Ataata, a student must achieve 360 points by successfully completing the following: - (a) core courses: 120 points with 60 points at level 5, and 60 points at level 7, and - (b) a major: 120 points that satisfies the requirements of one of the majors identified in these regulations, with 30 points at level 5, 60 points at level 6 and 30 points at level 7. and - (c) a further 120 points from any one of the following: - A second major that satisfies the requirements of one of the majors identified in these regulations; or - one minor of at least 60 points from one of the minors identified in these regulations, with at least 15 points at level 7, and 60 points from courses listed in other bachelor's degree offered by the University. - iii) two minors of at least 60 points from one of the minors identified in these regulations, with at least 15 points at level 7, and a minor from the additional minors regulations. - 2 A course completed as part of the core or major requirements shall not be credited towards meeting the requirements of a student's minor - 3 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in courses at subsequent levels.

-4 A student may choose an additional major to meet the requirements of $\mathbf{1}(c)(i)$ above or a minor(s) to meet the requirements of $\mathbf{1}(c)(ii)$ or (iii) above, subject to approval of the programme director.
+4 A student may choose an additional major to meet the requirements of 1(c)(i) above or a minor(s) to meet the requirements of 1(c)(ii) or (iii) above, subject to approval of the programme director.
 The completion requirements are set out in the Additional Majors Regulations and the Minors Regulations.

+Core Courses

 60 points Level 5: DIGD507, VSAR504, VSAR505

+and 60 points Level 7: VSAR706, VSAR707

+Majors

 Painting, Printmaking and Drawing

+30 points Level 5: VSAR506